GiuliaCiminelli/AutomatedMacaqueBehaviour/Enrichment_Yolact/README.md

 ## Detailed Workflow

-- EN_Covert_Argos_Coco: This script translates the Argos output (REF) into a format compatible with our pipeline (ask Claire)
+- EN_Covert_Argos_Coco: This script translates the Argos output (REF) into a format compatible with our pipeline (json)
 - EN_Analyses_Videos: Using the Yolact model, this script processes the CCTV videos, providing bounding box coordinates, masks, confidence scores, and class labells for each detection.
 - Enrichment_YOLCAT: Building upon the information obtained from EN_Analyses_Videos, this script extracts the volume of item movements for different weekdays, specifically Mondays and Tuesdays.